fanciscoprado/Git-Metrics/readme.md

     User system needs to have java installed in order to run the program.
     Java runtime is required for full functionality of the program.
 User need to input a full url from github with no restrictions in order to run properly.
+If there is a temp file the program will go to delete/rewrite that file in order list the metrics requested in the program.